The Maine TU Trout Camp curriculum is designed to make

 Life Cycle of Trout:

-IFW Biologist will teach the students the important aspects of the trout life cycle from egg to maturity on the Kennebec River.
+Maine Region B IFW Biologist will teach the students the important aspects of the trout life cycle from egg to maturity on the Kennebec River.

 Electro Fishing and Beach Seining:

-UM Fishery Ecologist will beach seine with the students in the Kennebec River in the Solon stretch and electro shock Alder Brook in Embden.
+UM Fishery Ecologist will beach seine with the students in the Kennebec River in the Solon stretch and also electro shock Alder Brook in Embden.

 Camp Fire Gatherings:

-Each evening after fly fishing at the Solon stretch of the Kennebec River alongside Evergreens Campground the students will sit around the camp fire for one hour before going to bed to tell their fishing stories of what fish they caught but more importantly the story of the big one that got away!
+Weather permitting, each evening after fly fishing at the Solon stretch of the Kennebec River alongside Evergreens Campground the students will sit around the camp fire for one hour before going to bed to tell their fishing stories of what fish they caught but more importantly the story of the big one that got away!

 After Lunch Activities